WayFi-Wireless/passpoint-implementation-issues/README.md

 - Known bugs with RADIUS; sessions over 4GB are not recorded (reportedly being fixed).
 - NAI realm must currently be specified (expected fix in v9.3+).
 - Numerous timing-related issues affecting reliability.
 - Fast Roaming and PMF implementation is problematic.
+Client devices will randomly fail to join or disconnect in many instances.
+Same devices won't fail on other vendors with same options enabled.

 ---